shengminp/LitE-SQL/README.md

 **Phase-2: Reinforcement Fine-tuning**

-In this phase, we refine the reasoning through self-generated data using DPO.
-Run:
+In this phase, we fine tune the model with self-generated data.
+Run the following command:
 ```
 python dpo.py \
     --base_model $base_model \